Vyzee

-"Vyzee" is a song recorded by the British musician Sophie, released on 24 November 2015 as the eighth and final single from her compilation album Product (2015).
+"Vyzee" (stylized in all uppercase) is a song recorded by the British music producer Sophie, released on 24 November 2015 through Numbers as the eighth and final single from her compilation album Product (2015).

 Background and release

 Sophie announced her compilation album Product on 30 September 2015, to contain four previously released tracks—"Bipp", "Elle", "Lemonade", and "Hard"—and four new ones.
 Following the release of "MSMSMSM", "Just Like We Never Said Goodbye" and "L.O.V.E.", "Vyzee" was the final single to be released off the album on 24 November 2015, three days before its official release.
 "Vyzee" was first played at Sophie's Boiler Room set in 2014 and had since received a cult following.
 The song was released on vinyl as the B-side to "MSMSMSM"; Numbers reissued it in 2019.

 Composition and reception

 Sophie Walker of The Forty-Five defined it as hyperpop.
 James Keith of Complex called it "maximalist '90s dance-pop".
 Keith said that the song "hits all the usual Sophie buttons—jaunty melody, tongue-in-cheek vocal sample, hard percussion ... there's also a faint hint of bassline, most noticeably in the helter-skelter melody".

 Mr. P of Tiny Mix Tapes called it a "bouncy, effervescent, squishy, bubbly, fizzy, vivacious little banger".
 Colin Joyce of Spin called it "watery", "elastic" and "plasticine", "fulfilling the melting pop promises" of the three previous Product singles.
 According to Joyce, "on this one, the glow stick has finally popped — spewing its luminous innards everywhere", and that, like Sophie's song "Bipp", the song "makes its overtures ambivalent".
 Keith said: "A typically skewed take on pop music, the producer's sonic weirdness doesn't show any signs of getting tired any time soon".